Hispanic America: Ethnology

 Unlike in the United States, there were no anti-miscegenation policies in Latin America.
 Though still a racially stratified society there were no significant barriers to gene flow between the three populations.
-As a result, admixture profiles are a reflection of the colonial populations of Africans, Europeans and Amerindians.
-The pattern is also sex biased in that the African and Amerindian maternal lines are found in significantly higher proportions than African or Amerindian Y chromosomal lines.
+As a result, admixture profiles are a reflection of the colonial populations of Amerindians, Europeans and Africans.
+The pattern is also sex biased in that the Amerindian and African maternal lines are found in significantly higher proportions than Amerindian or African Y chromosomal lines.
 This is an indication that the primary mating pattern was that of European males with Amerindian or African females.
-According to the study more than half the White populations of the Latin American countries studied have some degree of either Native American or African admixture (MtDNA or Y chromosome).
+According to the study, half the White populations of the Latin American countries studied have some degree of either Indigenous American or African admixture (MtDNA or Y chromosome).
 In countries such as Chile and Colombia almost the entire white population was shown to have some non-European admixture.

 Frank Moya Pons, a Dominican historian documented that Spanish colonists intermarried with Taíno women, and, over time, these mestizo descendants intermarried with Africans, creating a tri-racial Creole culture.
 1514 census records reveal that 40% of Spanish men in the colony of Santo Domingo had Taíno wives.
-A 2002 study conducted in Puerto Rico suggests that over 61% of the population possess Amerindian mtDNA.